-If you would like further clarification of these areas of need, then consult the SEND CoP 6.28- 6.35 or discuss with our SENCo.
-To assist us, NYCC has banding descriptors for each area of need.
+Further clarification of these areas of need is available in the SEND CoP 6.28- 6.35.
+Alternatively, discuss with our SENCo.
+To assist teaching staff, NYC has banding descriptors for each area of need and these can be found in the staff folder for SEN on the school computer network.